How to Open Google Desktop Version on Mobile

 How to open Google desktop version on iPhone or iPad (Safari)

-Assuming you are using Safari to browse the web, follow the steps below to open Google desktop version on iPhone or iPad.
+If you’re using Safari to browse the web, follow these steps to open the Google Desktop version on iPhone or iPad:

 2. Click on the Share button.